 Friends of the Israel Museum

-INTERNATIONAL PATRONS contribute $3,000 annually.
-Their names appear in the Israel Museum Journal.
-Patrons receive invitations to the annual International Council and international events around the world, and an International Art Pass entitling free entry to several American and European museums.
+INTERNATIONAL PATRONS ($3,000) are listed in the Israel Museum Journal and receive invitations to international events around the world, as well as an International Art Pass entitling free entry to North American and European museums.

-GUARDIANS contribute $7,500 to sponsor a week in honor of the person or occasion of their choice.
-Their contribution subsidizes entrance fees for children, students, soldiers, disabled persons, and senior citizens.
-Guardians' names are published in connection with the sponsored week.
-Guardians receive all benefits of Patrons as well as a catalog and free entrance for a year.
+GUARDIANS ($7,500) sponsor a week in honor of a person or occasion of your choice, subsidizing entrance fees for children, students, soldiers, disabled persons, and senior citizens.
+Guardians also receive all benefits of Patrons.

 · 09/12/2017 - IMJ Leadership Newsflash | September 2017

 · 08/15/2017 - IMJ Leadership Newsflash | August 2017

 · 07/13/2017 - IMJ Leadership Newsflash | July 2017